getong/hardhat/packages/prototype/README.md

 ## TODO

-- [] Config variables (the object) validation and resolution
+- [] Config variables should be resolved to an object with a .get() method
-- [] Resolved config variabeles validation
+- [] The resolved config variable object should also have .getUrl() and .getBigInt() that validate the value.
 - [] Custom global arguments
 - [] Tasks system

-- Hooks that use state will always be dynamic, which is confusing when you try to override it, as you need to know when to override it